School and contact details

 Full position description

 Enter the principal’s email address.
-If the school has a generic email address reserved for the person holding the office of principal (like principal@...), use the generic one instead of one specific to an individual.
+If the school has a generic email address reserved for the person holding the office of principal (for example principal@...), use the generic email instead of one specific to an individual.

 Full name/Email/Phone number